-Temperatures plummet and a snow storm develops giving the 10 Physical Stress unless the characters are able to find or erect a shelter.
+Temperatures plummet and a snow storm develops causing the 10 Physical Stress per hour for 2d6 hours unless the characters are able to find or erect a shelter.
 By melting the snow, the characters can drink as much water as they need and can refill their water supply.